BryceL23/introToProgrammingFinalProject/README.md

 Contributors names and contact info

-Was Helped by the following
+Was Helped by the following:
-Mr. Cozort
+Mr. Cozort and
 Jonas Thieme

 ## Version History